What is VoIP?

 - 711 codec – 90 to 150kb/s depending on contention ratio of broadband service.

 - 722 codec.
 Usually, 100 to 175kb/s will suffice depending on the contention ratio of broadband service.

 Dedicated Broadband Service

 One thing to consider when taking out a VoIP phone service is whether to run it on a separate dedicated broadband service away from your primary internet traffic.
 Separating the traffic means that your VoIP call quality will be unaffected by users using a large amount of bandwidth on the primary service e.g. downloading/uploading files.
 This can cause havoc with VoIP services as there will be a sudden lack of bandwidth available for the active or new calls.

 Some internet service providers like ourselves are able to offer dedicated VoIP broadband packages.
 This allows us to guarantee the number of quality concurrent phone calls on the broadband connection.
-Alongside this we use traffic management at server level to ensure our Business VoIP service has the highest level of service.
+Alongside this, we use traffic management at the server level to ensure our Business VoIP service has the highest level of service.

 QoS/Traffic Management – Alternatively, instead of installing a 2nd broadband connection, you may consider implementing some level of Quality of Service (QoS) or Traffic management at router level on your existing broadband service.
 This will prioritise VoIP traffic over general internet traffic to ensure a level of service on your VoIP service.